MinusKube/Netherboard/README.md

 # Netherboard

 Scoreboard API for your Minecraft Sponge and Bukkit Plugins.
+**You can use this as a Plugin, or just add it to your dependencies.**

 ## Features:
 - Works for all the **Bukkit** versions since **1.7**.